Azure/azure-iot-sdk-java/readme.md

 # Microsoft Azure IoT SDKs for Java

-## Preview V2 clients notice
+## 2.0.0 clients release notice

-[A preview release](https://github.com/Azure/azure-iot-sdk-java/releases/tag/2021-08-30) has been published that contains a preview of the new 2.X.X clients that we plan on bringing into main in the near future.
-This release contains many breaking changes, but is substantially more future proof than the 1.X.X clients.
-Please try it out and let us know on our [discussions page](https://github.com/Azure/azure-iot-sdk-java/discussions) if you have any concerns, questions, or further changes you'd like to see!
+[A 2.0.0 release](https://github.com/Azure/azure-iot-sdk-java/releases/tag/2022-3-30) has been published for each package in this library.
+With this release, all future features will be brought only to this new major version, so users are highly encouraged to migrate from the 1.X.X releases to the new 2.0.0 releases.
+We have released [one final LTS release](https://github.com/Azure/azure-iot-sdk-java/releases/tag/2022-03-04) for the 1.X.X packages that will be supported like any other LTS release.

 If you need any help migrating your code to try out the new 2.X.X clients, please see this [migration guide](./SDK%20v2%20migration%20guide.md).